 Jackery Explorer 500 Shortfalls

 While I do really like this power station, there are a few downsides that need to be addressed.

-For example, I have a couple of USB-C devices that I would like to charge, but the 500 only has regular USB slots.
+For example, I have a couple of USB-C devices that I would like to charge, but the 500 only has regular USB slots, no USB-C slot!
 It would be nice to see some more modern connection options from this company in the future.